pilcrowonpaper/arctic/README.md

 # Arctic

-Arctic is an OAuth 2.0 library for JavaScript with built-in support for numerous providers.
-It's intended to be used server-side and uses the `fetch()` API.
-It's light weight, fully-typed, and runtime-agnostic.
-[Read the documentation →](https://arctic.js.org)
+Arctic is a collection of OAuth 2.0 clients for popular providers.
+It only supports the authorization code grant type and intended to be used server-side.
+Built on top of the Fetch API, it's light weight, fully-typed, and runtime-agnostic.

 ```ts
 import { GitHub, generateState } from "arctic";